polterguy/polterguy.github.io/documentation/magic.lambda.scheduler/index.md

 ## Executing a task

-You can explicitly execute a persisted task at will by invoking **[wait.tasks.execute]**, and passing in the ID of your task.
+You can explicitly execute a persisted task at will by invoking **[tasks.execute]**, and passing in the ID of your task.
 Below is an example, that assumes you have created the above _"foo-bar-task-1"_ task first.

 ```
-wait.tasks.execute:foo-bar-task-1
+tasks.execute:foo-bar-task-1
 ```

 **Notice** - This slot does _not_ synchronize access to your tasks, such as when executing a scheduled task